Reverse Conducting Evaluation Craig Stuart Sapp <craig@ccrma.stanford.edu> 12 October 2005 -- 31 October 2005

 However, note that finding the individual offsets for the trials with more points, does not yield a more accurate average displacement error (48.6 compared to 48.0), so it seems that only aligning to beats in stable portions of the music is better than aligning to all beats in the music.

-Don't know what it means, but the following plot shows that there is a wider minimum in the error rate when shifting the averaged trial differences when the
+Don't know what it means, but the following plot shows that there is a wider minimum in the error rate when shifting the averaged trial differences when the offsets have been optimized for all beats in the piece, rather than a small set as shown in the second plot:

 Here is a plot using the initial offset values: